lloda/ra-ra/README.md

 ```

 ```
-// explicit indices do not result in a Raw view (= pointer + strides), but the resulting
+// explicit indices do not result in a View (= pointer + strides), but the resulting
 // expression can still be written on.
 B(I) = ra::Owned<char, 2>({2, 2}, {'x', 'y', 'z', 'w'});
 cout << "B: " << B << endl;